Yigal/courses-stats-part-2/chapter3.md

 In most cases, we want to check if a treatment of some kind changes a measurable outcome.
 To do that, we create two populations: the treated population and the control group.
 We treat the first group but not the second, and then check between two possibilities:

 * The [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) is that the treatment didn't affect the measured variable, or that a phenomena hasn't happened.
-This is the default position, which we accept unless the chance of it being true is very small (usually less than 0.05, but for medical experiments typically 0.01).
+This is the default position, which we accept unless the chance of it being true is very small.

 * The [alternative hypothesis](https://en.wikipedia.org/wiki/Alternative_hypothesis), which is that the treatment did have an effect, or that a certain phenomena has happened.